 Upon exit, an established and recognized brand is worth about three times more than a no-name in value.

 I myself switched from Windows to Mac after using Windows for 20 years.
 Windows, with its remarkable consistency, is always just a “computer”.
 But Mac can be an emotionally attachable “pet”.
 No wonder why Apple changed its name years ago from “Apple Computer” to just “Apple.”
 (One can argue if the Apple Watch is a computer or not.)

 Since I am hands-on with video editing for my company’s visual branding clients, Mac has a leg up for me.
 Many non-designers who use Apple products willingly pay a premium for a BRAND that is always elegant internally and externally in functionality and design.

 Some of our clients saw as much as 35-40% increase in business volume after a full 10Plus branding AND brand-marketing campaign.

-Too often, CEOs with intention to hire branding experts regard the cost as a “luxury” item rather than a necessary investment, which is part of a strategy with a clear business ROI.
+Too often, CEO with intention to hire branding experts regard the cost as a “luxury” item rather than a necessary investment, which is part of a strategy with a clear business ROI.

-Inevitably, by de-prioritizing investment into their own brands, they find themselves among the 95% of “grinders” and “hamster-wheelers”, with their nose on the grindstone and eyes off their North Star.
+Inevitably, by de-prioritizing investment into their own brands, CEO find themselves among the 95% of “grinders” and “hamster-wheelers”, with their nose on the grindstone and eyes off their North Star.

 Like contributing to one’s IRA, without a fiscal commitment based on strategic vision, growing a business brand will forever remain a dream.
 Too many seniors find themselves at retirement age without any savings, and too many businesses have missed the opportunities and TIME, the best friend of a brand, to establish, build and grow their brands.